 Charlyn Hancock Staubes grew up Saluda County, graduating from Saluda High School in 1966.
 A 1970 graduate of Winthrop University, she earned BS in Elementary Education and Early Childhood Education.
 She was in the first wave of South Carolina educators certified to teach kindergarten which was being introduced into public schools.
 She moved to Charleston in 1971 and raised her family, Keller and Katie.
 In 1991 she received her MEd in Early Childhood Education from the University of Charleston.

 Returning to Saluda in 1999, she taught at Hollywood Elementary School and Saluda Primary School.
 In 2014, she retired from Saluda School District.
-Charlyn is active in community events and currently serves as president of Saluda County Historical Society.
+Charlyn is active in community events and is currently on the Saluda County Library Board.
 She is the proud grandmother of Emmalyn and Tripp.

 Charlyn is honored to help bring Don’s dream of The Charlie Foundation into reality.